1. Fixing common reed issues using some tools

 Reeds generally leak because of a shaping or scraping error.
 The former when shaping too slowly, unevenly or with a dull razor blade, the latter, usually because of a dull knife, leading to the loss of the rails and crushing the cane on the side.

 - cover leaks near the thread with plumber’s tape.
 Leaks near the tip are often covered by the embouchure.
 Leaks in between may not be fixable.
 Sometimes using an emery board to sand the sides of the reed can eliminate leaks.
+Some embouchures cover leaks more than others, and so some oboists may be able to make a leaking reed work, while others may not.

 2. General principles for balancing reeds